 Don’t Let Leaky Excess Milk Go to Waste

 This isn’t a problem I’ve had yet, but my sister warned me that sometimes your opposite breast will let down and leak a lot of milk while feeding your baby.
-Rather than letting all of that milk go to waste you can use a Haakaa Silicone Breast Pump to catch it!
+Rather than letting all of that milk go to waste you can use a Haakaa Silicone Breast Pump (Amazon affiliate link) to catch it!

 The Haakaa can fit inside of your nursing bra and can be squeezed if you want to express more milk.
 You can do this while feeding your baby, and then store the milk in the fridge or freezer for later.